Southern Connecticut State University

 Description

-This SCSU project consists of a new construction, 60,000 square-foot school of business to be located on the university’s New Haven campus.
-The new facility will house comprehensive business school programming including Accounting, Economics & Finance, Management & Management of Information Systems, Marketing, and MBA Business Administration.
-General purpose classrooms, specialty classrooms, seminar rooms, a mock trading floor, and faculty offices will be incorporated within the new building, along with a common lobby, study spaces, a computer lab.
+This SCSU project consists of a new construction, 60,000 square-foot school of business located on the university’s New Haven campus.
+The new facility houses comprehensive business school programming including accounting, economics & finance, management & management of information systems, marketing, and MBA business administration.
+General purpose classrooms, specialty classrooms, seminar rooms, a mock trading floor, and faculty offices are incorporated within the new building, along with a common lobby, study spaces, and a computer lab.

 Details